-regarding the processing of data in civil procedures under the jurisdiction of the Szombathely Regional Court and the District Courts operating in its territorial jurisdiction
+regarding the processing of data in civil procedures under the jurisdiction of the Regional Court of Tatabánya and the District Courts operating in its territorial jurisdiction

-The Szombathely Regional Court and the District Courts operating in its territorial jurisdiction (hereinafter: Court) pay(s) particular attention to conduct its(their) procession of data pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council (hereinafter: GDPR), Act CXII of 2011 on the Right of Informational Self-Determination and on Freedom of Information (hereinafter: Info.
+The Regional Court of Tatabánya and the District Courts operating in its territorial jurisdiction (hereinafter: Court) pay(s) particular attention to conduct its(their) procession of data pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council (hereinafter: GDPR), Act CXII of 2011 on the Right of Informational Self-Determination and on Freedom of Information (hereinafter: Info.
 Act.), and other relevant legislations.